ilyategmark/assets-pow/text/runtime-printing.md

 }
 ```

-As you can see, our `hello-substrate` pallet has a dispatchable call that takes a single argument,
+As you can see, our `assets-pow-pallet` pallet has a dispatchable call that takes a single argument,
 called `origin`.
 The call returns a
 [`DispatchResult`](https://substrate.dev/rustdocs/v3.0.0/frame_support/dispatch/type.DispatchResult.html) which
 can be either `Ok(())` indicating that the call succeeded, or an `Err` which is demonstrated in most other recipes pallets.

 ### Weight Annotations

-Right before the `hello-substrate` function, we see the line `#[weight = 10_000]`.
+Right before the `assets-pow-pallet` function, we see the line `#[weight = 10_000]`.
 This line
 attaches a default weight to the call.
 Ultimately weights affect the fees a user will have to pay to
 call the function.
 Weights are a very interesting aspect of developing with Substrate, but they too
 shall be covered later in the section on [Weights](./weights.md).
 For now, and for many of